What is Lost Wax Casting?

 Wax Mold

-Wax Casting Tree
+Wax Model Tree

-A wax tree is built from the wax mold.
-The wax tree is placed in a flask that is filled with a plastering material then placed in a kiln creating an empty space of your model (lost wax).
 Molten metal (casting grain or recycled metal) is poured in to create your jewelry.
-The jewelry is clipped from the tree sanded and polished.
+The casted jewelry is clipped from the tree sanded and polished - (images sourced from Pinterest).

 Lake Necklace & Celeste Ring